-- (ii) Employees will perform such work for 10 minutes on each occasion the work is performed before the additional rate applies. - (iii) Employees will not be paid this allowance for recovery time or for time spent working as a member of a crew outside the hot place. spelling time or for time spent working as a member of the gang outside the hot place. - (iv) This allowance will be instead of any other provision relating to hot work, unpleasant conditions, confined spaces repair work or dirty work; provided that the rates for wet, hot or noxious gas fumes confined space and repair work in this award will not be paid in addition.
+- (ii) Employees will perform such work for 10 minutes on each occasion the work is performed before the additional rate applies. - (iii) Employees will not be paid this allowance for recovery time or for time spent working as a member of a crew outside the hot place. - (iv) This allowance will be instead of any other provision relating to hot work, unpleasant conditions, confined spaces repair work or dirty work; provided that the rates for wet, hot or noxious gas fumes confined space and repair work in this award will not be paid in addition.

-The Award should specify which allowances are and are not payable at any time.
-This matter will also be referred to a separately constituted Full Bench for further consideration as per [507] of [2017] FWCFB 5536.
+The Award should specify which allowances are and are not payable at any time as per [507] of [2017] FWCFB 5536.
+This matter is being reviewed by the Full Bench in AM2017/56.